Generic forms: Generic algebras

 where $V(z)$ is a series with constant term 1, $\mu$ is the Möbius function and log is the natural logarithm, see \cite{Lof2}.
 If $L_1(z)=L_2(z)$ then the product formula (\ref{exp}) gives $UL_1(z)=UL_2(z)$.
 Also $L(z)$ is determined from $UL(z)$ by (\ref{log}).
 Hence the claim in the theorem that $C(z)=A_t(z)\iff L(z)=L_t(z)$ follows. \end{proof}

 \begin{definition} A $k$-algebra $C$ of a certain Lie type $t=(n,r)$ (a $k$-Lie-algebra $L$ of a certain type $t=(n,r)$, respectively), where $r\le {n+1\choose2}$, is called generic if $C(z)=A_t(z)$ ($L(z)=L_t(z)$). \end{definition} \begin{proposition} Suppose $A$ is a $k$-algebra (commutative, non-commutative or of Lie type) of type $t=(n,r)$.
-Then $A$ is generic if and only if $A(z)$ is minimal among all series for $k$-algebras of type $t$. \end{proposition} \begin{proof} By Note \ref{not2}, $A_t$ has type $t$ as an algebra since $A$ is quadratic.
+Then $A$ is generic if and only if $A(z)$ is minimal among all series for $k$-algebras of type $t$. \end{proposition} \begin{proof} We know that $A_t$ has type $t$ as an algebra since $A$ is quadratic.
 Hence the result follows from Proposition \ref{trans}, which is true also in the Lie case. \end{proof}

 Let $t=(n;d_1,\ldots,d_r)$ be a type.
 Given a total order of the monomials, a point in $k^{n^d}$ corresponds to a polynomial of degree $d$ in $k\langle x_1,\ldots,x_n\rangle$.
 Thus the points in $k^N$, $N=\sum_{i=1}^rn^{d_i}$ correspond to non-commutative presentations of type $t$.
 Analogously the points in $k^N$, $N=\sum_{i=1}^r{n+d_i-1\choose n-1}$ correspond to commutative presentations of type $t$, and in the Lie case, the points in $k^N$, $N=r{n+1\choose 2}$, correspond to Lie-algebras with $r$ quadratic relations.